feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

     PSI = \sum_{i=1}^n (test_i - basis_i) . ln(\frac{test_i}{basis_i})

-where `basis` and `test` are the reference and comparison datasets, respectively, and `i` refers to the interval.
+where `basis` and `test` are the reference and "evaluation" datasets, respectively, and `i` refers to the interval.

-In other words, the PSI determines the difference in the proportion of observations in each interval, between the reference (aka, original) and comparison datasets.
+In other words, the PSI determines the difference in the proportion of observations in each interval, between the reference (aka, original) and test datasets.

 In the PSI equation, `n` is the total number of intervals.